Empower vs Mint: Which Tool is Best for Your Finance?

 Bill Management & Alerts

-Both Mint and Personal Capital let you set up reminders for your bill payments.
+Both Mint and Empower let you set up reminders for your bill payments.
 Mint shows payment dates for all your linked accounts, will notify you when they’re due, and alert you if your funds are looking low against what you owe.

-Personal Capital bill reminders only cover credit cards, loans, and mortgage payments.
-You can see the balance due date from within the app, integrating with your overall cashflow analysis – as seen in the Personal Capital widget – but Personal Capital bill reminders don’t go much further than that.
+Empower bill reminders only cover credit cards, loans, and mortgage payments.
+You can see the balance due date from within the app, integrating with your overall cashflow analysis – as seen in the Empower widget – but Empower bill reminders don’t go much further than that.

 Retirement planning is one area that the Mint investment features really suffer – there is no retirement planning.